jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 * Of the remaining updates, about 95% of the time, we could address them with a new concrete `Action` or `Condition` class.
 Prototype allowed us to plug them in easily without affecting the rest of the implementation.
 * Of the remaining updates, it was a concept not supported by the DSL/Grammar or Parser, such as the introduction of `Template`.
 This involved more effort, but the loose coupling of the design accommodated the updates easily.

-By the time we were done, the script was about 2,000 lines long, with comments, and the composite object tree had about 2,000 objects in it.
+By the time we were done, the script was about 2,000 lines long, with comments, and the composite object parse tree had about 2,000 objects in it.

 # The Summary
 Our Routing Rules DSL was an experiment.
 We were surprised by how well it worked.
 It provided the glue that allowed us to connect the different behaviors of our product without tightly coupling them.
 It was flexible and when updates were required, they could be made easily.